mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - Size of VM (purpose, # of cores, RAM)
     - Storage (Hard drives, SSD, etc)
     - Networking (VNet, Public IP, Port config...)
+- ?apparently cannot change the AZ of a deployed VM - at least not through the portal?

 ### Virtual Desktop
 - A desktop & app virtualization service that runs in the cloud - enables you to use a cloud-hosted version of windows from any location
-    - works across devices, OS, and apps/browsers everywhere
+    - works across devices, Mac, iOS, Andriod, Linux...
+OS, and apps/browsers everywhere
     - centralized RBAC with Azure AD, and can enable multi-factor authc
     - can separate your data/apps from local hardware (physical laptop)
 - Multi-session Windows 10 or 11: enables concurrent users on a single VM